-For the year ended December 31, 2003 and for the three months ended March 31,2004, approximately 91% and 92%, respectively, of our revenues were derived from products we manufacture or from collaboration and research grant projects.
-The remaining 9% and 8%, respectively of our revenues were derived from complementary products we distribute in order to provide the researcher with a single source for all equipment needed to conduct a particular experiment.
-For the year ended December 31, 2003 and the three months ended March 31, 2004, approximately 50% and 48%, respectively, of our revenues were derived from sales made by our non-U.S. operations.
-A large portion of our international sales during this period consisted of sales to Amersham Biosciences, the distributor for our spectrophotometers, plate readers and 1-D gel electrophoresis products.
-Amersham Biosciences distributes these products to customers around the world, including to many customers in the United States, from its distribution center in Upsalla, Sweden.
+For the year ended December 31, 2003, approximately 91% of our revenues were derived from products we manufacture or from collaboration and research grant projects.
+The remaining 9% of our revenues for the year ended December 31, 2003 were derived from complementary products we distribute in order to provide the researcher with a single source for all equipment needed to conduct a particular experiment.
+For the three and six months ended June 30, 2004, approximately 92% of our revenues were derived from products we manufacture or from collaboration and research grant projects.
+The remaining 8% of our revenues for the three and six months ended June 30, 2004, were derived from complementary products we distribute.
+For the year ended December 31, 2003 and the three and six months ended June 30, 2004, approximately 50%, 42% and 45%, respectively, of our revenues were derived from sales made by our non-U.S. operations.
+A large portion of our international sales during this period consisted of sales to GE Healthcare (formerly Amersham Biosciences), the distributor for our spectrophotometers, plate readers and 1-D gel electrophoresis products.
+GE Healthcare distributes these products to customers around the world, including to many customers in the United States, from its distribution center in Upsalla, Sweden.
 As a result, we believe our international sales would have been a lower percentage of our revenues if we had shipped our products directly to our end users.

 Cost of product revenues.
 Cost of product revenues includes material, labor and manufacturing overhead costs, obsolescence charges, packaging costs, warranty costs, shipping costs and royalties.
 Our costs of product revenues may vary over time based on the mix of products sold.
-We sell products that we manufacture and products that we purchase from third parties.
-The products that we purchase from third parties have higher cost of goods sold because the profit is effectively shared with the original manufacturer.
+We sell products that we manufacture and products that we purchase from third parties have higher cost of goods sold because the profit is effectively shared with the original manufacturer.
 We anticipate that our manufactured products will continue to have a lower cost of goods sold as a percentage of revenues as compared with the cost of non-manufactured products for the foreseeable future.
 Additionally our cost of product revenues as a percent of product revenues will vary based on mix of direct end user sales and distributor sales.

 General and administrative expense.
 General and administrative expense consists primarily of salaries and other related costs for personnel in executive, finance, accounting, information technology and human relations functions.
-Other costs include facility costs, professional fees for legal and accounting services, investor relations, insurances and provision for doubtful accounts.
+Other costs include restructuring costs, facility costs, professional fees for legal and accounting services, investor relations, insurances and provision for doubtful accounts.